 Section 19 Standards for management—Standards for contracts—Third-party administrator contracts.

-Before contracting for third-party administrator professional services, all joint self-insurance programs shall establish and maintain written procedures for contracting with third-party administrators.
+Before contracting for independent third-party administrator professional services, all joint self-insurance programs shall establish and maintain written procedures for contracting with third-party administrators.
 Entering a contract for services shall not relieve the governing body of the joint self-insurance program of its ultimate governing, managerial and financial responsibilities.
 The procedures shall, as a minimum:

 (1) Provide a method of third-party administrator selection using a formal competitive solicitation process;